KazanExpress/vue-simple-suggest/README.md

 #### Ref Event Handlers
 > accessed via `$refs.*your ref name here*`

-You can use these to imitate come of the component's behaviours.
+You can use these to imitate some of the component's behaviours.

 | Name | Arguments | Description |
 |------|-----------|-------------|